Our Mission is to encourage healthy lifestyles through enjoyment of Tacoma's 7 miles of spectacular waterfront

 Click to learn more about the Schuster Slope planning process

+You will begin to see crews working to thin the invasive species trees along Schuster Slope starting in October 2016.
 More than 60 citizens attended the Landmark meetings in 2014 and 2015 to show their support for the Schuster Promenade plan.
 MetroParks has developed a plan to manage the storm water run off and hillside ecosystems above the new Schuster Promenade and along Schuster slope.

 Click here to read the Schuster Slope public notice and work.
 Scroll down to the July 30, 2015 permit 40000250552